UCRBrainGameCenter/PART_Utilities/docs/index.md

 ## Section Four: Programming Your Own Assessments and Batteries

-The PART of the instructions still in progress.
+This PART of the instructions still in progress.
 The section on modifying assessments and batteries is a good place to start for now.
 Please contact fgallun@gmail.com with specific questions in the meantime.

 ## Section Five: Exporting Saved Data